Michael Essien: Chelsea

 It was feared Essien would miss the 2008–09 Premier League season after sustaining anterior cruciate ligament damage on 5 September while playing for Ghana.
 However, on 7 March 2009, he came on as a substitute in the second half of the FA Cup match against Coventry City.
 In his second match back from the knee injury, Essien scored just before half-time to give Chelsea a vital away goal against Juventus in the Champions League first knockout round.
 Chelsea went on the draw the match 2–2 and through to the quarter-finals 3–2 on aggregate.
 He made his first league start from injury against Manchester City, scoring the only goal in the match.

-On 6 May 2009, Essien scored a stunning left-footed volley in the second leg of the Champions League semifinal against Barcelona, a tie that Chelsea ultimately lost due to the away goal rule.
+On 6 May 2009, Essien scored a left-footed volley in the second leg of the Champions League semifinal against Barcelona, a tie that Chelsea ultimately lost due to the away goal rule.
 The goal was later voted as Chelsea's Goal of the Season by the club's fans.

 In the 2009–10 Premier League season, Essien put in an excellent performance against Blackburn Rovers on 24 October 2009 and scored his first goal of the season with a swerving 35-yard shot on 52 minutes in a 5–0 victory at Stamford Bridge.
 He scored his first brace for Chelsea against Wolverhampton Wanderers with a header and a low shot from outside the box and came close to completing his first hat-trick for the club with a flurry of second-half shots, one of which was tipped onto the bar by Wolves goalkeeper Wayne Hennessey.
 Essien was injured on international duty during the 2010 African Nations Cup and missed the remainder of the English domestic season.
 On 4 June 2010, he signed a two-year extension to his existing contract which would have kept him at the club until 2015.
 Essien returned to action on 17 July 2010 in a friendly against Crystal Palace and scored the only goal of the match to give Chelsea the win.